 A new John Herron Art Institute opened on a cold November evening in 1906.
 Among the many dignitaries in attendance was Hoosier poet, James Whitcomb Riley.
 The property now housed a school and separate museum space.
 The Association grew with the property and so did their responsibilities.
 Class offerings, outreach to the community, and exhibitions increased exponentially.
 During WWI, though the school lost many students to the war, the remaining artists formed special classes to teach handicrafts as recreational therapy for convalescing soldiers.

 On Thanksgiving eve 1920, a fire damaged the school.
 Repairs were made but the interim was miserable as art class enrollment continued to expand.
 In 1928, a gift of $200,000 was received for a permanent art school building, making expansion a reality.
-But, as one might expect, the Depression years were difficult for the Institute, with losses of both students and museum revenues.
+As one might expect, the Depression years were difficult for the Institute, with losses of both students and museum revenues.
 Budgets had to be slashed.
-First salaries and then positions were reduced.
-Unfortunately, the director, Magnus Mattison, felt the wrath of the loyal student body when he was compelled, for the survival of the school, to fire nine faculty members in 1933.
+First, salaries and then, positions were reduced.
+Unfortunately, the director, Donald Mattison, felt the wrath of the loyal student body when he was compelled, for the survival of the school, to fire nine faculty members in 1933.
 The students hung Mattison in effigy from one of the trees on the lawn and set fire to it.
 (Knowing the school’s reputation for producing the highest caliber of artist from amongst its ranks, however, one can assume that the likeness of Mattison was exquisite.)

 Image credits: The Herron Chronicle, IUPUI Libraries, Herron High School.
 To learn more about Herron’s rich history, you may enjoy The Herron Chronicle.
 The book provides a captivating record of the school’s history, noted teachers, most famous students – and more than 200 historic photographs!

 Were YOU a Herron student on the 16th Street campus?